wajahat-alikhan/wajahat-alikhan.github.io/README.md

-# Projects
+# Industry Collaborations
-* Involved in a collaborative project with Kyung Hee University Hospital at Gangdong for MRI and PET images.
+* Leading a collaborative project with Kyung Hee University Hospital at Gangdong for MRI and PET images.

+# Conferences
+* Attended ICMRI 2024 in Seoul, South Korea.